-The Finance Minister, in Budget 2018, though, has not brought in the much expected changes in tax slabs nor has he touched Section 80C as regards raising the limits for the individual taxpayers, the salaried class still have something to rejoice about after the budget.
+The Finance Minister, in Budget 2018, has not brought in the much-expected changes in tax slabs.
+Nor has he touched Section 80C with regard to raising the limits for the individual taxpayers.
+However, the salaried class still have something to rejoice about after the budget.

 |Particulars||Until AY 2018-19||From AY 2019-20|